Margarethe von Trotta: Career

+Von Trotta relocated to Paris in the 1960s, where she worked for film collectives, collaborating on scripts and co-directing short films.

 In her early career, von Trotta was an actress, appearing in the early films of directors Rainer Werner Fassbinder and Volker Schlöndorff.
 In one of many interviews, von Trotta said: "I came from Germany before the New Wave, so we had all these silly movies.
 Cinema for me was entertainment, but it was not art.
 When I came to Paris, I saw several films of Ingmar Bergman, and all of the sudden I understood what cinema could be.
 I saw the films of Alfred Hitchcock and the French Nouvelle Vague.
 I stood there and said, 'that is what I'd like to do with my life.'
 But that was 1962, and you couldn't think that a woman could be a director.
 In a way, as an unconscious act, I started acting and when the New German films started, I tried to get in through acting."
 Through her acting career, von Trotta was able to create an initial name for herself before becoming a director.